Key Takeaways

 | Cost model | Upfront investment, no per-click cost | Pay per click, ongoing spend |

-| Time to results | 3–6 months for measurable impact | Immediate (once campaigns are live) |
+| Time to results | 3–6 months for measurable impact | Immediate (once paid search campaigns are live) |

-| Longevity | Compounds over time — traffic persists | Stops instantly when budget is paused |
+| Longevity | Compounds — organic traffic persists | Stops instantly when budget is paused |

 | Click-through rate | Higher — users trust organic results more | Lower — marked as "Sponsored" |